nvn0/file_agregator/README.md

 # file_agregator
-move file of an extension to a new folder
+nim program do move files of a specific file extension to a new folder

 ## Compile: